Online mirror descent and dual averaging: keeping pace in the dynamic case: Comparing DS-OMD and DA

-\end{restatable} \comment{ As expected, when \(\gamma_t = 1\) for each \(t \geq 0\) the above theorem recovers exactly the OMD formulation from~\citet{BeckT03}.
-In the intuitive side, the above result helps us understand the effect of the stabilization step on the iterates of the algorithm: it biases the iterates toward points in \(\X\) which are not too far apart (w.r.t.\ the Bregman Divergence) from \(x_1\). }
+Thus, we have \(- \nabla F_t(x_{t+1}) \in N_{\X}(x_{t+1}) \).
+Again by classical optimality conditions for convex optimization we conclude that \(x_{t+1} \in \argmin_{x \in \X} F_t(x)\), and strict convexity of \(\Phi\) yields uniqueness of the minimizer, as desired. \end{proof} As expected, when \(\gamma_t = 1\) for each \(t \geq 1\) the above theorem recovers exactly the OMD formulation from~\citet{BeckT03}.
+Thus, the above result provides intuition to understand the effect of the stabilization step on the iterates of the algorithm: it biases the iterates toward points in \(\X\) which are not too far (w.r.t.\ the Bregman Divergence) from \(x_1\).

-In spite of their similar descriptions, \citet{OrabonaP18} showed that OMD and DA may behave in extremely different ways even on the well-studied experts' problem with similar choices of step-sizes.
+Despite their similar descriptions, \citet{OrabonaP18} showed that OMD and DA may behave in extremely different ways even on the well-studied experts' problem with similar choices of step-sizes.
 This extreme difference in behavior is not clear from the classical algorithmic description of these methods as in \Algorithm{aomd}.
-In the case of DA, it is well-known that DA can be seen as an instance of the FTRL algorithm; see~\citet[\S 4.4]{Bubeck15} or~\citet[\S 5.3.1]{Hazan16}.
-More specifically, if \(\{x_t\}_{t \geq 1}\) and \(\{\ghat_t\}_{t \geq 1}\) are as in \Algorithm{aomd} with the DA update, then for every \(t \geq 0\),~\footnote{The \(\iprod{\nabla \Phi(x_1)}{x}\) term disappears if \(x_1\) minimizes $\Phi$ on~\(\X\).}